- The exchange rate is the rate at which one currency trades against another on the foreign exchange market

 - Imports into the UK will be cheaper, increasing demand for imports

-- An appreciation will tend to reduce inflation, but also lead to lower economic growth.
+- An appreciation will tend to reduce inflation,

-- More detail: effects of appreciation
+- More detail: Effects of appreciation

 Depreciation / Devaluation